 International cooperation in the EU, UN, and NATO and with like-minded countries must be strengthened.
 Conducting cyber-attacks against Denmark has to be difficult and have consequences.

 Denmark is continuously under attack from other states.
 Malicious actors want to steal valuable information and high-tech knowledge, or deploy malware that can later be used in tense situations.
-Although Denmark can do much on its own, there is also a need for strengthening international cooperation with the organisations that can develop norms and define standards for cyberspace if the underlying causes of cyber-attacks are to be fought.
+Although Denmark can do much on its own, there is also a need for strengthening international cooperation with the organisations that can develop norms and define standards for cyberspace in order to fight the underlying causes of cyber-attacks.